DNA-and-Natural-Algorithms-Group/FPEI/README.md

  - In 'map.py':
    - Set the initial parameter set.
  - Run learndnakinetics/map.py.

+If you have successfully installaled this software,  you will get a message such as "Starting to estimate parameters for the Arrhenius kinetic model".
 To plot the results, similar to Fig. 5 from [1], from parameter estimation using FPEI vs SSAI:
  - in 'plot/plot_ssavsftei.py'
    - Provide the path to the *parameter_folder* directory that the FPEI results are saved.